websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 ## Instance Scoped Search Configuration

-Search does not have any Instance scoped entries in the [Instance Settings](../../system-administration/configuring-liferay/understanding-configuration-scope.md#system-settings-and-instance-settings) panel in Liferay 7.3 and below.
+Search does not have any Instance scoped entries in the [Instance Settings](../../system-administration/configuring-liferay/understanding-configuration-scope.md#system-settings-and-instance-settings) panel.
 However, there are entries for configuring the instance-wide default [widget template](../../site-building/displaying-content/additional-content-display-options/styling-widgets-with-widget-templates.md) for many search widgets.
 Just enter the Site ID where the template is defined (often this will be the Global site's ID, found in its Site Settings panel) and the Widget Template ID, found in the Site Menu &rarr; Design &rarr; Widget Templates.

 The only instance scoped configurations for search are the entries in the Global Menu &rarr; Applications &rarr; Search Tuning: